albinaglv/Restaurant-Orders-Analysis/README.md

 ### 🔍 Methodology

 - **Data Extraction**:
-Utilized SQL queries to extract data from menu_items.csv and order_details.csv.
+Utilized SQL queries to extract data from menu_items and order_details.

 - **Data Transformation**:
 Transformed raw data using SQL to derive insights on menu performance, order trends, and customer preferences.